oban-bg/oban/guides/periodic_jobs.md

   * `MyApp.MondayWorker` — Inserted at noon every Monday in the "scheduled" queue
   * `MyApp.AnotherDailyWorker` — Inserted at midnight every day with no retries

 The crontab format respects all [standard rules][cron] and has one minute resolution.
-Jobs always run at the top of the minute.
-All jobs get scheduled by the leader.
+Jobs are always inserted at the top by the leader node, which prevents duplicate jobs regardless of cluster size, restarts, or crashes.

 Like other jobs, recurring jobs will use the `:queue` specified by the worker module (or `:default` if one is not specified).